Pinterest Pixel

 Incorporating these shortcuts into your workflow will not only impress your peers but also give you more time to focus on what your data is telling you rather than on how you’re presenting it.

-How Do I Apply Alternating Colors to Rows Without Using a Table?
+How to Apply Alternating Colors to Rows Without Using a Table?

-To apply alternating colors to rows in Excel without using a table, leverage Conditional Formatting:
+To apply alternating colors to rows in Excel without using a table, use Conditional Formatting:

 1. Select the range of rows you wish to format.